Joe Lewis (footballer, born 1999)

-Joe Cameron Lewis (born 20 September 1999) is a Welsh professional footballer who plays as a defender for club AFC Wimbledon.
+Joe Cameron Lewis (born 20 September 1999) is a Welsh professional footballer who plays for club Burton Albion as a defender.

 Career

 Born in Neath, Lewis played for Swansea City and Torquay United, before signing for Stockport County in June 2022.

 On 30 June 2023, Lewis joined fellow League Two club AFC Wimbledon on a season-long loan deal.
 He scored his first goal for Wimbledon in a Football League Trophy tie against Stevenage on 5 September 2023.

 On 10 January 2024, he signed for Wimbledon on a permanent basis for an undisclosed fee.
+His contract expired at the end of the 2025–26 season.

+On 30 August 2026, Lewis joined EFL League One side Burton Albion on a one-year contract.